NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Detect if password valid before commiting in upload modal
 - [ ] Update volunteer searcher to navigate to a new page with the search string passed as a get request, like documents
 - [ ] Change run.sh to auto-update and save pid to variable and have program turn itself off after 30 minutes of inactivity.
+- [ ] Leftpad document urls with 0s
+- [ ] Accesibility review and updates

 # DEVLOG